tomgrean/pdksh/README.md

-# kash
+# pdksh enhanced
 pdksh: public domain korn shell with command auto completion.
 ---
-My kash project is mainly focusing on interactive shells.
+My pdksh project is mainly focusing on interactive shells.
 I use vi editing mode, so I will try to fix any bug found in it.
 I added supports for arrow keys and Home, End, PgUp, PgDn, so the cursor can be moved easier.

 I also added programmed tab-completion, just like bash.
 It's kind of complicated, though, and there still may be bugs.
 OK, let me introduce the programmed tab-completion to you.